MadalinaPatrichi/uob-cloud-computing/content/book/chapter_2/ch2.md

 - What does my data represent?
 - How important is it that it's fresh (consistent, versus available)?
 - How long an outage can I tolerate?
-- ...of what fraction of data?
+- …of what fraction of data?
 - How secure are copies?
 - Do I need a transactional history?